-Clostridioides difficile infection (CDI), formerly known as Clostridium difficile infection, is increasingly recognized as a public health threat beyond its prevalence as a cause of diarrheal illness in hospitalized adults.
-In data from a 2011 CDC-funded study, CDI reportedly led to 453 million infections and about 29,000 deaths in the United States alone.
+Clostridioides difficile infection (CDI) is increasingly recognized as a public health threat beyond its prevalence as a cause of diarrheal illness in hospitalized adults.
+According to a 2011 CDC-funded study, CDI has led to 453 million infections and about 29,000 deaths in the U.S. alone.
 Forty-one percent of these cases were community acquired.

 Beyond antibiotics, fecal microbiota transplantation (FMT) is used to treat CDI in both adults and children.
 “However, in February 2020, an alarming report came out about a small number of immunocompromised adults who contracted antibiotic resistant organisms through FMT, leading to one death,” said Maribeth Nicholson, M.D., an assistant professor of pediatrics at Vanderbilt University Medical Center.

 Nicholson was first author on research published in 2019 in Clinical Gastroenterology and Hepatology that established FMT is effective and safe for use in the general pediatric population.
 More recently, Nicholson says, “We wanted to study its safety and efficacy in immunocompromised children, who are especially prone to CDI.”

 Testing FMT in High-risk Children

 Nicholson is now co-principal investigator of a large multi-center retrospective trial to assess the use of FMT in pediatric patients with recurrent CDI (rCDI).
 Initial results are promising.